ARTICLE I: NAME

 SECTION 3: At the Annual Meeting, members may introduce resolutions to be considered by the Executive Board.
 Upon receiving a majority vote of the general membership present, the resolution will be forwarded to the Executive Board for consideration.

-SECTION 4: Members of the Society may attend any meting of the Executive Board, except those specifically designated as executive sessions, but they may participate in the meeting only if specifically invited to do so by the Chair.
-The Chair of the Executive Board shall be the standing President or, in his/her absence, either the President-Elect or Past-President.
+SECTION 4: Members of the Society may attend any meeting of the Executive Board, except those specifically designated as executive sessions, but they may participate in the meeting only if specifically invited to do so by the Chair.
+The Chair of the Executive Board shall

 Constitution and Bylaws of this Society may be amended by a majority of votes received at any Annual Meeting, or upon notice at any special meeting held for that purpose.
 The Executive Board by the affirmative vote of a majority of its members may amend this constitution on an interim basis at any regular special meeting of the Executive Board, provided that notice of the proposed amendment and the nature thereof has been given to each Executive Board member.
 Any such amendment shall not become permanently valid until ratified by a majority of the voting members voting by a mailed ballot mailed within ninety (90) days of the Executive Board’s vote.